-ACADEMIC INTERESTS—FACULTY INTEREST: Please review the research interests of the faculty in the area of emphasis to which you are applying.
-List at least two (and at most four) Psychology faculty members whose research is of particular interest to you.
+FACULTY ADVISER: Please review the research interests of the faculty in the area of emphasis to which you are applying: faculty profiles.
+List at least two (and at most three) Psychology faculty members whose research is of particular interest to you.
 List the faculty members in order of preference.
 For each faculty member you list, please provide a short explanation about why you selected that faculty member.
-This is a crucial part of the application process; applications that do not provide at least two faculty interests will not be considered.
-You do not need to complete the Faculty Contact section.
+This is an important part of the application.

 Faculty admitting students for 2018 will be posted here this summer.

 GRADUATE RECORD EXAMINATION (GRE): We require all applicants to take the GRE General Test but do not have a minimum score requirement.
+The GRE requirement applies to all applicants, even if you have completed a master’s degree program or are in a master’s degree program that did not require the GRE General test for admission.
 We do not accept scores from tests taken before November 2012.
-Official scores must be sent directly from the Educational Testing Service (ETS).
-To have your scores sent to us, use the institution code 4833 (a department/major code is not necessary).
-The GRE requirement applies to all applicants, even if you have completed a master’s degree program or are in a master’s degree program that did not require the GRE General Test for admission.
-We do not require or consider the GRE Subject Test in Psychology.
-You must submit your application by the November 19th deadline.
-Official GRE scores can arrive up until November 22nd and still be attached to your application.
-Faculty reviewers can ask our admissions team to look for scores that may have arrived even later.
+We do not request or consider GRE subject test scores.

-STATEMENT OF PURPOSE: Complete the Statement of Purpose.
-Graduate Division guidelines: Writing the Statement of Purpose.
-The Statement of Purpose is required and is a very important part of your application.
-It is usually about 1.5 to 2 pages in length, single-spaced, and typed.
-Please describe the following in your statement of purpose:
+STATEMENT OF PURPOSE: The Statement of Purpose is required, usually about 1.5 to 2 pages in length, single-spaced, typed, and an important part of your application.
+Please describe the following:

 - Your interest area in psychology; past research work and research interests for the future.
 You can include relevant coursework or reading, as they helped to generate your interests.